-Long-Term Incentive Awards.
-Long-term incentive awards are the third component of the Company's total compensation package.
+Long-Term Incentive Awards Long-term incentive awards are the third component of the Company's total compensation package.
 The Compensation Committee believes that equity-based compensation ensures that the Company's officers have a continuing stake in the long-term success of the Company.
 Accordingly, the Company's officers and certain other employees may participate in the 2021 Plan which provides for grants of equity incentive awards, including stock options, stock units, stock awards, stock appreciation rights and other stock-based awards.
 Awards may be granted under the 2021 Plan from time to time until August 20, 2031, unless the 2021 Plan is terminated or replaced prior to that date.
 The Compensation Committee approves all awards under the 2021 Plan and acts as the administrator of the 2021 Plan.

-Award levels under the 2021 Plan are determined based on the compensation practices of the compensation peer group.
-In general, long-term incentive awards are targeted at the median of the compensation peer group with appropriate adjustments for individual and Company performance, although past awards have generally been below market levels.
+Award levels under the 2021 Plan are determined based on the compensation practices of comparable companies.
+Historically, long-term incentive awards have been targeted at the median of the compensation of comparable companies with appropriate adjustments for individual and Company performance, although recent past awards have generally been below market levels.
 Stock options granted under the 2021 Plan, as well as under the Company's prior equity compensation plans, vest and become exercisable over terms determined by the Compensation Committee, have a ten-year term and have an exercise price equal to the fair market value of Common Stock on the date of grant; restricted stock awards have been subject to cliff vesting on the first, second, fourth or fifth anniversary of the date of grant.
-In the case of restricted stock, the shares are held by the Company's transfer agent in escrow until restricted stock once the vesting restrictions lapse.
+In the case of restricted stock, the shares are held by the Company's transfer agent in escrow until restrictions lapse and the participant pays taxes on the value of the shares.
+Participants are entitled to vote their shares and are entitled to any dividends payable on their restricted stock once the vesting restrictions lapse.
 Restricted stock cannot be sold or transferred until the shares vest.
 Should a named executive officer leave the Company prior to the completion of the applicable vesting schedule, the unvested portion of the grant is forfeited.

-Historically, the determination of whether equity compensation awards will be granted is made promptly following the preparation of the prior year's audited financial statements because the awards are made (or not) based upon the Compensation Committee's assessment of the Company's overall performance for such period, as well as the Compensation Committee's assessment of the individual's overall performance over the same time.
-This determination is generally made considering the totality of the circumstances and not necessarily based on one or more specified performance metrics.
+Historically, the determination of whether equity compensation awards will be granted has been made promptly following the preparation of the prior year's audited financial statements because the awards were made (or not) based upon the Compensation Committee's assessment of the Company's overall performance for such period, as well as the Compensation Committee's assessment of the individual's overall performance over the same time.
+The determination of equity awards for fiscal 2025, however, was made in March 2024 in order to better align the timing of this determination with the timing of finalizing the Company's fiscal 2025 budget.
+In any event, this determination is generally made considering the totality of the circumstances and not necessarily based on one or more specified performance metrics.